 Although there has been some improvement in Pakistan's public transport infrastructure in recent years, safety remains a major concern when it comes to getting around.
 Not only have there historically been terrorist attacks aimed directly at public transport, including trains and buses, but traffic congestion can reach epic proportions in Pakistani cities, and the country's drivers have a reputation for being reckless.

 Expats moving to Pakistan should use public transport with extreme caution or ideally avoid it altogether, if possible.
 Most opt to hire a car with a driver instead, which is usually arranged and paid for by their employer.

 Public transport in Pakistan

-It is important to note that trains have been the target of terrorist attacks in the past and expats should avoid train travel where possible.
+It's possible to buy train tickets online, but the system is unreliable.
+It's recommended for expats to buy tickets several days before travelling, should they choose to use trains.
+Trains have been the target of terrorist attacks in the past, and expats should avoid train travel where possible.

 Buses are the most popular means of intercity transport, and most cities also have domestic bus services.
 Bus travel is relatively cheap, and it’s not necessary to book ahead, as passengers usually pay the bus driver directly upon boarding the bus.

 Again, there are some concerns when it comes to bus travel; not only are they often overcrowded, but many have been the target of terrorist attacks in Pakistan.
 Expats should keep this in mind when deciding whether to travel by bus in the country.

 Taxis in Pakistan

 Taxis are available in all cities.
 Expats should be wary through, as some drivers have been known to take advantage of unsuspecting foreigners, so it’s best to negotiate the fare and ensure that the driver switches the meter on before embarking on a journey.
 Female expats should avoid travelling in taxis on their own, especially at night.
 It's also safer to arrange a taxi ahead of time via the telephone rather than hailing one from the street.